isomerpages/moe-pasirrissec/pages/Announcements.md

 ---
 #### 2025 Term 1 Newsflash

-Greetings for the New Year and welcome back to school!&nbsp;<br>
+Greetings for the New Year and welcome back to school!<br>
 We are pleased to share with you the school’s broad directions and key initiatives for 2025.<br>
 Please click [here](/files/Newsflash_Term_1_2025.pdf) to view the 2025 PRSS Newsletter.<br>